openair-collective/openair-epiphyte/hardware_files/HW Description/README.md

 ![Heater switching circuit](HeaterSwitchingCircuit.png)

 V1 represents the 24-VDC power supply; V2 is the 1-kHz PWM switching signal from the processor pin, and R1 represents the 2.4-ohm resistance of the nichrome wire.
 The simulation accurately predicted the performance of the actual circuit.

+## Mechanical Controls
+### Fan
+The [fan](https://hvacquick.com/products/residential/AirFlow-Boosting/Inline-Air-Booster-Fans/AC-Infinity-CLOUDLINE-Inline-Fans-With-Speed-Controller) requires an AC power supply.
+A digitally controlled AC relay turns the power on or off; currently this relay is controlled by a manual toggle switch but this could also be connected to a processor GPIO pin for progam control.
+The fan also has a control switch with a pushbutton to adjust the fan speed.
+At the time of writing, this is done manually.
+More research needs to be done to work out how to control the fan speed under processor control.

+### Dampers
+This [damper](https://hvacquick.com/products/residential/Zoning-and-Zone-Dampers/Zone-Dampers/Suncourt-Motorized-Zone-Dampers) is Normally Open.
+Applying 24VAC closes the flapper.
+A transformer is supplied to reduce the 110VAC line voltage to the correct operating level.
+As with the Fan, an AC relay is used to activate the dampers, also controlled by a manual switch for the time being.
+To save on parts, both dampers are controlled together from one switch.

+### AC Relays
+This [relay](https://www.amazon.com/gp/product/B00WV7GMA2/ref=ppx_yo_dt_b_asin_title_o00_s00) switches an AC line voltage between outlets under DC control.